What This Actually Covers

 At events: Introduce yourself to every female operator you see working an event.
 The connection is instant because you share both the industry experience and the specific experience of being a woman in it.

-In online communities: When you see a woman operator posting in PitStop, a Facebook group, or Reddit, reach out directly.
+In online communities: When you see another woman operator posting in a Facebook group, Reddit, or an operator platform, reach out directly.
 A simple "Hey, I am also a female operator in [state], would love to connect" opens doors.

 Through associations: Ask your local food truck association about other women members.
 Most association leaders are happy to make introductions.